GDNatrium/UI-Expansions/docs/examples/Dropdown Menu/Visuals-Example.md

 For most usecases, you can use the default values for your popup.

-In this example we will create 3 different popups with increasing complexity.

 - [Example Setup](Example.md) - A dropdown menu that allows you to pick the color of a button.
 - **Visuals Setup** - A visually customized dropdown menu that allows you to select a difficulty.